lmikszta1/Blackjack-Project/README.md

     4. numOfChips - amount of chips the player has available to bet (5000 on init)
     5. deck - array of cards
     6. shuffledDeck - shuffled array of cards
+    7. dealtCard - the card being dealt to the player or dealer
 3. Cached DOM elements
     1. playerCards and dealerCards
     2. bet button (acts as a deal button as well)